-Graduate Research Opportunities I am potentially looking for motivated, independent graduate students (MS or PhD) to begin in Fall 2020.
+Graduate Research Opportunities Interested in graduate studies (MS or PhD) in our lab?
 Please see the research section to learn more about current projects in the lab and read a few of our publications.
 If you have research interests that overlap with mine, please send me a brief letter describing your background and research interests and include a current CV.
 Also, please take the time to read this very helpful advice to prospective students (written by Deane Bowers at U of Colorado, but the same principles apply here).
 Graduate students will be supported with a combination of research and teaching assistantships in the Department of Biological Sciences.
 All students are also encouraged to apply for external fellowships such as the National Science Foundation Pre-doctoral Fellowship (https://www.nsfgrfp.org).

 Undergraduate Research Opportunities I am always looking for motivated undergraduates to join the lab.
 Generally students will begin as assistants on existing research projects, and can later advance to an independent project focusing on one of the several areas of research focus in the lab.
 Please contact me to discuss opportunities in the lab.